muralitherun/Omnify--WeatherApp/README.md

 7. How to run?

+   If you want to run it locally, follow the instructions:
+      - Go to App.js and change 'https://backend-weather-production.up.railway.app/weatherReport?location=${city}' to http://localhost:5000/weatherReport? location=${city}'
+      - Go to index.js in the 'server' directory and change 'const port = process.env.PORT;' to 'const port = 5000;'.
+   And then do the following:

-   # Start the backend server:
+   # Start the bacend server:

       - cd backend
       - npm start

-   The server will start running on http://localhost:5000.
+******[NOTE: The server will by default be running as it is hosted on Railway.
+YOU DON'T HAVE TO RUN IT locally.
+I'll leave it to your choice.]******

    # Start the frontend development server: